 Over the next few years while the gaming facilities are being constructed and particularly when the facilities are operational, the Community Mitigation Fund will play a pivotal role in helping communities and others address impacts.
 The Commission looks forward to an ongoing dialogue with communities and other interested parties regarding the use of these funds in the future.
 Once Category 1 (full casino) facilities are operational, significant new funds will be deposited annually into the Community Mitigation Fund.
 However, at least through 2018, the Community Mitigation Fund will need to rely on one-time funds deposited by gaming licensees as part of their gaming license fees.

-2017 Community Mitigation Fund Awards
+About the 2018 Community Mitigation Fund

 Tribal Gaming Technical Assistance Grant